DSD-DBS/capella-trainer/README.md

 # Quickstart using docker
 - Clone the repository
 - Log into the docker registry using a personal access token: `docker login ghcr.io`
-- Start the docker container: `docker-compose up -f docker-compose.prod.yml`
+- Start the docker container: `docker-compose -f docker-compose.prod.yml up`
 - View the first lesson at `http://localhost:8000/lesson/01-introduction/01-welcome`

 # Installation